digital-asset/daml/docs/source/app-dev/ledger-api.rst

    services
    daml-lf-translation

-DAML contracts are stored on a ledger.
-In order to exercise choices on those contracts, create new ones, or read from the ledger, you need to use the **Ledger API**.
-(Every ledger that DAML can run on exposes this same API.)
-To write an application around a DAML ledger, you'll need to interact with the Ledger API from another language.
+To write an application around a DAML ledger, you'll need to interact with the **Ledger API** from another language.
+Every ledger that DAML can run on exposes this same API.

-Resources available to you
-**************************

-- **The Java bindings**: a library to help you write idiomatic applications using the Ledger API in Java.

-  :doc:`Read the documentation for the Java bindings </app-dev/bindings-java/index>`
-- **The experimental Node.js bindings**: a library to help you write idiomatic applications using the Ledger API in JavaScript.
-Information about the Node.js bindings isn't available in this documentation, but is on GitHub.

-  `Read the documentation for the Node.js bindings <http://www.github.com/digital-asset/daml-js>`__
-- **The underlying gRPC API**: if you want to interact with the ledger API from other languages, you'll need to use `gRPC <https://grpc.io>`__ directly.

-  :doc:`Read the documentation for the gRPC API </app-dev/grpc/index>`
-- **The application architecture guide**: this documentation gives high-level guidance on designing DAML Ledger applications.

-  :doc:`Read the application architecture guide </app-dev/app-arch>`

 What's in the Ledger API
 ************************

-No matter how you're accessing it (Java bindings, Node.js bindings, or gRPC), the Ledger API exposes the same services:
+You can access the Ledger API via via the HTTP JSON API, Java bindings, Scala bindings or gRPC.
+In all cases, the Ledger API exposes the same services:

 - Submitting commands to the ledger